bmxdemo/bmxproject/logbook/postings/20170906_sans_RFI_calibrated_spectrum/index.md

 Here is the same plot, viewed in log space.
 ![Log](PC_Cal_Spec_Log.png)

 Prediction: In the coming days, the dish will be finished and joined.
-The current gaps in the dish may account for up to 5% of its surface area, allowing the T = 300K ground to contaminate our data.
-When the dish is joined, the calibrated spectrum may be reduced by 0.05 * 290K, or 14.5 K.
+I would estimate that the current gaps in the dish account for 5% of the dish area, allowing the T = 300K ground to contaminate our data.
+When the dish is joined, the calibrated spectrum should decrease in temperature by 0.05 * 290K, or 14.5 K.